KozlovN1/Interface2Polar/README.md

 e) suffix, runmode.

 f) scandirection is necessary to select between 'inwards' (from perimeter towards the center) and 'outwards' (from the center towards perimeter) (since v.
-1.4.1, only if runmode=='colour')
+1.4)

 - Parameters with default values: